 The game will help participants understand the dynamics and the complexity of national and international conflicts as well as possible approaches to their resolution in the real world.
 The simulation game will be followed by a debriefing session in which we will map the turning points, the key actors as well as processes in the game and try to derive possible lessons learnt for conflict management in the real world.

-*Please note that this course is for MIA students only!
+This course is for first year MIA students only.